NatasaMiric/pp3-tic-tac-toe/README.md

 * Allow the player to choose his symbol for playing.
 * Randomly choose which player is going first.
 * Keep track of the score on the scoreboard.
+* Implement different levels of game difficulty: easy, medium and hard.

 ## Technologies Used